kkrt-labs/zk-pig/CONTRIBUTING.md

 ### Submit a Pull Request

 1. [Open a Pull Request](https://github.com/kkrt-labs/kakarot-controller/compare) from your branch targetting the `main` branch.
-  - Provide a clear title respecting [gitmoji](https://github.com/carloscuesta/gitmoji) standard
+  - Provide a clear title respecting [gitmoji](https://github.com/carloscuesta/gitmoji) message convention
   - Provide a detailed description of the change
   - Reference associated issues resolved by the Pull Request.
   - If it is a breaking change, provide migration path for the change.